 Crowdfunding raises both funds and people’s spirits

-Along with raising the funds needed for recovery, a crowdfunding campaign also creates a venue for friends and family to post words of encouragement and support—which can be just as valuable.
+Along with raising the funds needed for recovery, a crowdfunding fundraiser also creates a venue for friends and family to post words of encouragement and support—which can be just as valuable.

 If you want to give a friend or loved one help after a house fire, start with any of these five steps: